dy1z/docs/content/guides/2020-02-05-syntax-highlighting.md

 We'll also need a PrismJS theme to make the code block pretty.
 Choose one of the default themes, or see [prism-themes](https://github.com/PrismJS/prism-themes) for more.

-We'll go with the [Synthwave '84 Theme](https://github.com/PrismJS/prism-themes/blob/master/themes/prism-synthwave84.css):
+We'll go with the [Synthwave '84 Theme](https://github.com/PrismJS/prism-themes/blob/master/themes/prism-synthwave84.css), here's how it looks like:

 <img src="https://res.cloudinary.com/maizzle/image/upload/v1580895198/guides/synthwave84-prism.png" width="255" class="mb-4" alt="Synthwave '84 theme preview">